myIR, payments and more

 If you're in the building business you will be liable for tax on property that you sell within 10 years of having completed building work.
 This is regardless of whether you hired someone else to do the building work or not, and regardless of whether the property purchase was part of your building business or not.

-If you buy and sell a residential property, like a holiday home, within two years, you'll pay tax on the income you earn from the sale.
+If you buy and sell a residential property, like a holiday home, within five years, you'll pay tax on the income you earn from the sale.
 This is regardless of your intention at the time of the purchase.
 A withholding tax may also be deducted at the time of sale.

-Generally the two-year period starts on the date the property transfer is registered with Land Information New Zealand (LINZ).
+Generally the bright-line period starts on the date the property transfer is registered with Land Information New Zealand (LINZ).
 If the property is in another country, it's the date the transfer was registered under that country's laws.

 Different dates apply if you: